 Perhaps the one thing in all these ways of experiencing and knowing God's love for us is centered in the people God has in our lives.
 Look around you.
 When you see these people who are in your circle of faith family, understand that they are here for you so that you can know and feel God's love for you.
-If I were to ask you again, "How do you know God loves you?" my hope would be that you would include in your answer, because God gave me these people to love me in his place.
+They are not here by accident.
+I believe strongly that people are in our life for a reason.
+If I were to ask you again, "How do you know God loves you?" my hope would be that you would include in your answer, "because God gave me these people to love me in his place."